 The Federal Death Penalty System: A Statistical Survey (1988-2000), U.S. Dept. of Justice (Sept.
 12, 2000).

 In 2001, five days before the first federal execution in 38 years, Attorney General John Ashcroft issued a follow up report concluding there was no bias.
 The Federal Death Penalty System: Supplementary Data, Analysis and Revised Protocols for Capital Case Review, U.S. Dept. of Justice (June 6, 2001).
-Ashcroft, who claims that broader use of the federal death penalty will remedy the documented geographic disparities in federal capital sentencing, is a long-time supporter of capital punishment.
+Ashcroft, who claimed that broader use of the federal death penalty would redress the documented geographic disparities in federal capital sentencing, was a long-time supporter of capital punishment.
 (Wash.
 Post, 6/7/01).

-The new report was widely criticized.
-U.S. Senator Russ Feingold noted that the Justice Department failed to complete a thorough analysis of the racial and regional disparities with outside experts.
+The Ashcroft report was widely criticized.
+U.S. Senator Russ Feingold noted that the Justice Department had failed to complete a thorough analysis of the racial and regional disparities with outside experts.